ChiHong-Xtautau/BiLA_Online_label_aggregation/README.md

 An example of using the label aggregation function is shown in "run_BiLA_example.py".

 # To run this file
-The project is developed under python 3.8.10
+The project is developed under python 3.8.10.
+If you use a newer version of Python, some dependency packages may fail to install.

 - pip install -r requirements.txt
 - python run_BiLA_example.py